Each patient admitted to Inpatient Rehabilitation Program is measured by the WeeFim scale.

 - Our Inpatient Rehabilitation Program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in spinal cord system of care, brain injury specialty program and pediatric specialty program.

-- The Rehabilitation program is managed by board-certified pediatric physiatrists (rehabilitation and physical medicine doctors).
+- Inpatient rehabilitation is managed by board-certified pediatric physiatrists (rehabilitation and physical medicine doctors).

 - Each patient is assigned to a team of therapists and nurses so that caregivers and professionals are consistent throughout the rehab stay.

 WeeFIM Rating Change is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
-UDSMR compares Children’s to other pediatric programs in the nation.
+UDSMR compares Children’s to similar pediatric programs in the nation.